 The post Yoga Sanga with Lavanga appeared first on Dallas Yoga Magazine.

-Studies Confirm Yoga Offers Arthritis Relief Tibetan Yoga Can Too!
+]]>The post Studies Confirm Yoga Offers Arthritis Relief appeared first on Dallas Yoga Magazine.

 Over the past thirty years, an increasing number of studies have shown that practicing yoga regularly can offer relief to those suffering from rheumatoid arthritis, or even osteoarthritis.
 A new study just published in April 2018 in Complementary Therapies in Medicine now shows that regular yoga practice can even be more beneficial than just engaging in manual therapies such as massage therapy alone.
 An ancient Tibetan form of yoga, which emphasizes continual movement combined with breathing, may be more accessible to people suffering from arthritis who do not have ready access to more traditional Hatha yoga classes, although the two forms of yoga complement each other very well.